nyorain/vil/docs/own/done.md

+- [x] device.cpp creation: handle case that vulkan12 is not available and that VK_KHR_GET_PHYSICAL_DEVICE_PROPERTIES_2 was not enabled
 - [x] for debugging: track size of VkDeviceMemory objects created for CommandHook objects
 - [x] image viewer: fix layer selection